What is work-study?

 Students may work on campus in a research assistant or administrative assistant positions.

 What is the work-study earnings potential?

 The work-study pay rate (federal or institutional) is currently $18/hour.
 The maximum work-study award is $4,000 for the Fall and Spring terms ($2,000 per term), and $3,500 for the summer.
 Students may earn up to the maximum of their work award, but are not obligated earn the full amount of the award.
 Final earnings depend on the number of hours a student is assigned to work.
 During the Fall and Spring, students may work up to 20 hours per week, limited to 8 hours per day and five consecutive days per week.
 During the summer, students may work up to 40 hours a week, 8 hours per day and five consecutive days.
 Students do not get paid for holidays or jury duty.
 Exceeding the work-study award may impact the student’s financial aid package.
 The Student Financial Services Office determines the beginning and end dates for work-study contracts each term.

 Who is eligible for work-study?

-Students must complete the FAFSA for the current academic year.
+Students must complete the FAFSA for the current academic year in Fall/Spring and the following year for Summer.
 The Financial Aid Office (located at the university campus in Westchester) will determine a student’s eligibility for federal work-study.
 Upper division law school students will be permitted to participate in work-study if they are determined to be eligible.
-First year law students (Day or Evening) are eligible to apply for work-study after the completion of the first year.
+First year JD Day students are eligible to apply for work-study after the completion of the first year.
+JD Evening students are eligible to apply for work-study during their first year.
 The law school offers a limited number of institutionally funded work-study positions for upper division students who are not eligible for federal work-study funding.

 What is the difference between Federal Work-study award and an Institutional award?